albatrocity/escape-pod-audio/src/posts/2019-02-16-dim-the-light-synth/index.md

 ### Oscillators

-Pretty straightforward here: both oscillators are set to sawtooth\* and tuned to the same pitch.
+Pretty straightforward here: both oscillators are set to sawtooth[^osc] and tuned to the same pitch.
 The sub oscillator is not used in this sound because the rest of the band covers enough space in the track.

 ### Filters, Envelopes, and Modulation